Carol Habben: AAGPBL career

-Habben entered the league with the Rockford Peaches.
-She was a late bloomer, but turned out to be a formidable slugger during the AAGPBL's last-ever season.
+Habben played for the Rockford Peaches.
+During the final season of the AAGPBL, she was a hitter for the team.

 In 1951, Habben went 1-for-26 for a batting average of .038 as a rookie, and saw limited action the next season.
 In 1953, she hit .194 with a .238 on-base percentage in a utility role, playing in the outfield, catching, and also pitching in case of an emergency.
 Then she was dealt by Rockford to the Kalamazoo Lassies before the 1954 season.

 Habben showed how much power she had in her bat when the AAGPBL's ball was switched to 9 ¼ inches—the same size used in the Major Leagues.

 As an everyday center fielder in 1954, Habben hit a .276 average with a .363 OBP in 98 games, while slugging for a .445 average to become the second half of the so-called Home Run Twins, as she hit 15 home runs and Chris Ballingall belted 17 to power the Lassies to the Championship Title.